-USS Hornet Sea, Air and Space Museum Advisory Board
+USS Hornet Sea, Air & Space Museum Advisory Board

-The USS Hornet Sea, Air and Space Museum’s Advisory Board is made up of extraordinary individuals, each with a substantial list of remarkable personal and professional achievements.
-Their combined insight, experience, and vision will provide important strategic assistance for the Museum by carrying out our mission and expanding our outreach and impact.
-Created in January 2017 to complement the museum’s Board of Trustees, the Advisory Board comprises the following distinguished members:
+The USS Hornet Sea, Air & Space Museum’s Advisory Board is made up of extraordinary individuals, each with remarkable personal and professional achievements.
+Their experience and vision will provide important strategic assistance to the Museum in carrying out our mission.
+The Advisory Board’s distinguished members are:

 COL Edwin “Buzz” Aldrin, Jr., USAF (ret)